Collusion: Loose threads

 One point I have made repeatedly in connection with the synthetic collusion scandal is the necessity of reading the relevant documents yourselves.
 Among the relevant documents are the transcripts of the testimony of Fusion GPS’s Glenn Simpson to the congressional committees before which he has appeared.
 I posted the redacted transcripts of Simpson’s testimony upon their release together with my comments on them.
 Eric Felten draws on these transcripts in the Weekly Standard column “How to dig up dirt from the Russians.”
 Felten demonstrates that Simpson is not only a sinister player, he is also an extraordinarily disingenuous witness (as I too found him to be).

-At the Daily Caller, Chuck Russ reports “DNC Refused To Comply With Dossier-Related Subpoena, So BuzzFeed Sued.”
+At the Daily Caller, Chuck Ross reports “DNC Refused To Comply With Dossier-Related Subpoena, So BuzzFeed Sued.”
 We know the friends of Vladimir Putin (a/k/a “Russia” and “the Russians”) colluded with the Democrats through a series of cutouts that ran from the Clinton campaign and the Democratic Party to the Perkins Coie law firm to Fusion GPS to Christopher Steele and his alphabetized sources (assuming Steele and his sources are what they purport to be).
 The Democratic Party, which claims to be a victim of the Russians in the hacking of the DNC’s email during the campaign, holds fast to its hacked server.
 So far as we know, not even the FBI has had a look.
 What is going on here?
 Ross’s story notes an interesting sequel to the hacking story.

 To adapt a phrase from the song made famous by Jerry Lee Lewis, whole lotta lyin’ goin’ on.